Skip to main content

 Mode of study

-MA Animation is offered online in full-time mode and runs for 45 weeks over 15 months, with a break over the summer.
-You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.
+MA Animation Online is in part-time mode which runs for 90 weeks over 2 academic years.
+You will be expected to commit 20 hours per week to study.

 Course units